AmazingAmpharos/OoT-Randomizer/README.md

 try.
 * The fishing minigame is made much simpler (8 lb fish for child now, 10 lb for adult).
-* Additionally, any NPC who gives a trading quest item either for the child or for the adult other than Anju's initial gift as an adult does not have a randomized reward.
+* Additionally, any trading quest item other than Anju's initial adult trade item does not have a randomized reward.

 A special note is needed for the six Great Fairy Fountains scattered across Hyrule.
 All six of these fountains now give random item rewards, and the magic